rbturnbull/llmloader/README.rst

 - AZURE_OPENAI_API_VERSION: The API version to use (e.g., "2024-02-15-preview").
 - AZURE_OPENAI_ENDPOINT: The endpoint URL for your Azure OpenAI service.

-The model name should match the deployment name in your Azure OpenAI resource.
+``--model`` should match the deployment name in your Azure OpenAI resource.

 Note: If ``llmloader`` detects the OPENAI_API_KEY environment variable, it will use the OpenAI API by default if a valid model name is provided.